harendra-kumar/concise-haskell/abstraction-and-composition.rst

 Abstraction and composition are the two fundamental and orthogonal tools of functional computing.
 All functional computing is a combination of these two.
 We abstract and compose at different levels to create even higher level abstractions.

+Abstraction at type level is called polymorphism.
+In contrast to the abstraction at the data level, the type level abstraction is concretized at the compile time rather than runtime.

-It may be noteworthy that both of these are `reuse` techniques.
+It may be noteworthy that all the three are `reuse` techniques.

 Abstraction
 -----------